 A patent is a legal document that gives the right or authority over a particular field of research, invention, or any other process to a person applying for it.

 For example, pharmaceutical companies in India file for patents every year when their research and development teams invent a product or mostly, the ‘steps’ to formulate or derive a particular active ingredient (drug).
 Often, these drugs are not innovative and the innovation is not registered.
-Thus, instead of wasting time on the patent process, it is best to find out through Patent Search if there are any similar inventions/applications already patented.
+Thus, instead of wasting time on the patent process, it is best to find out through patent search if there are any similar inventions/applications already patented.

 Publication In A Recognised Journal

-You would need to send in all the details regarding the Patent Search, including uses of the invention, benefits over existing products or processes and its publication in a recognised journal, if any.
+You would need to send in all the details regarding the patent search, including uses of the invention, benefits over existing products or processes and its publication in a recognised journal, if any.